samugallen/rea_dev_test/readme.md

 # REA Dev Test

-The purpose of this project is to display the developer's knowledge of programming techniques.
+The purpose of this project is to display the developer's knowledge of programming techniques by displaying a list of properties delivered via json.

 ## Built With